Scripto | Transcribe Page

 Current Page Transcription [edit] [history]

-{top half of page is illegible}
+1880 {top half of the page is largely indecipherable}

 9 the Road is so soft that there is no loads going on the them I went to the funeral of a son of John Red he was buried at the Union church there was 24 rigs